elcorto/imagecluster/README.rst

 ------------------

-The original goal was to have a clustering based on classification of image *content* -- smth like: image A this an image of my kitchen; image B is also an image of my kitchen, only from a different angle and some persons in the foreground, but the information -- this is my kitchen -- is the same.
-This is a feature-detection task which relies on the ability to recognize then content of the scene, regardless of other scene parameters (like view angle, color, light, ...).
+The original goal was to have a clustering based on classification of image *content* such as: image A this an image of my kitchen; image B is also an image of my kitchen, only from a different angle and some persons in the foreground, but the information -- this is my kitchen -- is the same.
+This is a feature-detection task which relies on the ability to recognize the content of the scene, regardless of other scene parameters (like view angle, color, light, ...).
 It turns out that we can use deep convolutional neural networks (convnets) for the generation of good *feature vectors*, e.g. a feature vector